BANKRUPTCY, CORPORATE RESTRUCTURING, AND RELATED LITIGATION AND TRANSACTIONS

 Reorganizations and liquidations under Chapter 11.

-Jeff's experience includes the representation of debtors in Chapter 11 reorganization and liquidation cases, including numerous complex Chapter 11 cases and single asset real estate cases.
+Jeff's experience includes the representation of debtors in Chapter 11 reorganization and liquidation cases, including numerous complex Chapter 11 cases and single asset real estate cases, and small business cases, including cases under Subchapter V of Chapter 11 and the Small Business Reorganization Act of 2019.

 Farms, ranches, and other agriculture; Chapter 12 cases.